ToddMcCartha/No-OCR-simple-sudoku-solver-A.I/README.md

 for computers with limited resources.
-It's well-suited for devices like the Raspberry Pi Zero 2 W or other similar low-resource systems. so simpleit does not require any Machine Learning (ML) techniques such as OCR!!!
+It's well-suited for devices like the Raspberry Pi Zero 2 W or other similar low-resource systems. so simple it does not require any Machine Learning (ML) techniques such as OCR!!!

 How It Works